Updated on: 11/13/2019

 There were more than 9,000 fatalities involving children under the age of 19 in 2009 alone.
 In many cases, negligence is the primary cause of a child’s serious injury or fatality.

-Washington State has seen a significant amount of child injuries in recent months.
+Washington State has seen a significant amount of child injuries from auto accidents and other types of incidents in recent months.
 In four unrelated instances since February, young children have gotten hold of and fired a handgun, resulting in two deaths and two serious injuries.

 In one case, a boy took a .45-caliber handgun from the glove compartment of his mother’s truck and brought it to school.
 He set his backpack down on his desk in the classroom and the gun went off, seriously injuring his classmate.